marcoalopez/GrainSizeTools/DOCS/FAQ.md

 ### What is paleopizometry?

 Paleopiezometers are microstructural features of deformed rocks that vary with the magnitude of the applied differential stress under which they formed (Twiss and Moores, 2006).
 They serve to infer differential stresses in the geological past, hence the name paleopiezometry, and they are an essential tool for validating rheological models of the lithosphere.
-The most commonly used microstructure is the average recrystallized grain size since...TODO
+The most common microstructure is the average recrystallized (apparent) grain size as it is the easiest microstructure to measure in recrystallized rocks.

 ### Why use apparent grain size measures instead of measures estimated from unfolded 3D grain size distributions in paleopiezometry studies?